AmarisAI/incubator-superset/docs/tutorial.rst

 In this dataset, the maximum temperature is recorded in tenths of a degree Celsius.
 The top value of 1370, measured in the middle of Nevada, is equal to 137 C, or roughly 278 degrees F. It’s unlikely this value was correctly recorded.
-We’ve already been able to investigate some outliers with Superset, but this just scratches the surface of what we can do.
+We’ve already been able to investigate some outliers with Amarisset, but this just scratches the surface of what we can do.

 You may want to do a couple more things with this measure: